Service: Central to Our Culture

 Laws, regulations and customs change from state to state and country to country, but the unifying core of McGuireWoods’ culture does not.
-We live our core values of excellence, client service, integrity, collegiality and community.
+We live our core values of excellence, integrity, client service, diversity and inclusion, community and collegiality.

 These values guide our work and define our firm as a responsible citizen of the global business community.
 Our core values inspire us to serve all clients, each other and the communities in which we live and work.

-Each of McGuireWoods’ more than 1,100 lawyers in 23 offices around the world, as well as all staff members, takes our social responsibility very seriously.
+Each of McGuireWoods’ 1,100 lawyers in 21 offices around the world, as well as all staff members, takes our social responsibility very seriously.

 Because McGuireWoods is a global firm, we do business wherever our clients do business, and we give back wherever we work and live.